facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Baron Updates

-We are proud to continue our annual Baron Financial Group Scholarship, in its 13th consecutive year, awarded to two deserving Fair Lawn High School graduates continuing their education in a business program.
-We are happy to help sponsor once again, the Adopt-a-Soldier Platoon’s Salute to American Heroes Gala Event.
-This year it will be held on October 19, 2023.
-You can read more about both the scholarship and the sponsorship on our blog.
+If you are new to Baron, you may not know that we offer our own scholarship annually, the Baron Financial Group Scholarship, awarded to two deserving Fair Lawn High School graduates, continuing their education in a business program.
+This is our 14th consecutive year.
+You can read more about the 2024 scholarship recipients on our blog.

 Warmest Regards,